Deconstructing the Goldilocks Zone of Neural Network Initialization: Introduction

-Previous works also attempted to describe the Goldilocks zone more formally. \citet{emergent} develop an abstraction, the random logit model, in which they show that the positive curvature of cross-entropy loss vanishes with increased logit variance. \citet{eos} attribute the decrease in cross-entropy sharpness during optimization to the collapse of the softmax distribution, which also has implications for the Goldilocks zone.
-However, the phenomenon of positive curvature---its relation to the initialization norm and trainability---remains unexplained.
-In this work, focusing on homogeneous networks, we derive a comprehensive description of the Goldilocks zone from the Gauss-Newton decomposition (Section \ref{Sec:Goldilocks}) and formally associate high positive curvature with certain properties of the network (Section \ref{Sec:Features}).
+Previous works also attempted to describe the Goldilocks zone more formally. \citet{emergent} develop an abstraction, the random logit model, in which they show that prevalence of positive curvature of cross-entropy loss vanishes with increased logit variance. \citet{eos} attribute the decrease in cross-entropy sharpness during optimization to the collapse of the softmax distribution, which also has implications for the Goldilocks zone.
+However, the phenomenon of excessive positive curvature---its relation to the initialization norm and trainability---remains unexplained.
+In this work, focusing on homogeneous networks, we derive a comprehensive description of the Goldilocks zone from the Gauss-Newton decomposition (Section \ref{Sec:Goldilocks}) of the cross-entropy loss Hessian and formally associate excess of positive curvature with certain properties of the network (Section \ref{Sec:Features}).
 In particular, we show that near-zero curvature results from a relatively low spectral norm of the G-term in the Hessian decomposition due to either saturated softmax or vanishing logit gradients, which naturally arise for high- and low-norm initializations, respectively.
-Inside the Goldilocks zone, we prove that the highest positive curvature is observed for networks with low confidence, which in turn is associated with low initial loss and, for balanced datasets, with vanishing expected loss gradient.
+Inside the Goldilocks zone, we prove that the highest excess of positive curvature is observed for networks with low confidence, which in turn is associated with low initial loss and, for balanced datasets, with vanishing expected loss gradient.